 Sam’s Club and BJ’s accept credit cards from all major networks, but Costco accepts only credit cards from Visa (as of June 20, 2016).
 So, if you’re hoping to earn rewards at Costco (and don’t have the Costco Anywhere card), make sure you have a rewards-earning Visa in your wallet.

 The cards below include at least one warehouse club in their bonus categories:

 BankAmericard Cash Rewards™ card (Visa): This card gives you 2 percent back at grocery stores and wholesale clubs and 3 percent on gas for the first $2,500 in combined grocery store/wholesale club/gas purchases each quarter.

-Chase Freedom (Visa): Chase made wholesale clubs part of its 5 percent bonus categories for both Q2, Q3 and Q4.
+Chase Freedom (Visa): Chase made wholesale clubs part of its 5 percent bonus categories for both Q2, Q3 and Q4 for 2016.
 That means you can get 5 percent cash back on your warehouse club purchases through the end of 2016 (for up to $1,500 in purchases per quarter, combined with your purchases in those quarters’ other bonus categories).

 If you want elevated earnings year round, you might also consider the Chase Freedom Unlimited, which earns 1.5 percent cash back on everything.
 It’s a Visa card, so it’s accepted at all three major warehouse club chains in the U.S.: BJ’s, Costco and Sam’s Club.

 Discover it: For Q4 2016, you can get 5 percent back on Sam’s Club purchases (for up to $1,500 in purchases in the quarter, combined with other purchases in Q4’s bonus categories).
 Nov.
 2016 Update: Discover has announced its categories for Q1 2017.
 Included are wholesale clubs — not just Sam’s Club.